LeoReyesDev/macmenuapp/README.md

 # Background

-This project has been made in React Native using Expo and Typescript
+This project has been made in React Native using Expo and Typescript for run the project 1- install node_modules with yarn or npm install
+2- run application yarn start

 # Technical Approaches